sandialabs/sceptre-phenix-topologies/soap-hil/README.md

 4. When finished, open the `exp-break` breakpoint and exit the terminal to allow the pipeline to continue:

     ![alt text](img/scorch-break-exit.png)
-5. At this point the pipeline should complete and you can go back to `Files` tab of the main experiment page do view and download artifacts from the Scorch run:
+5. At this point the pipeline should complete and you can go back to `Files` tab of the main experiment page to view and download artifacts from the Scorch run:
     ![alt text](img/scorch-artifacts.png)
 6. If you have configured Elasticsearch/kibana, you can also view the captured packet metadata through the Kibana interface:
     ![alt text](img/kibana-packet-meta.png)